-(1A) The purpose of the one-time TSU grant was to address the drop in vesting LTI value and resulting long-term retention compensation gap during the two-year transition period that was created by the change from annual vesting under the existing stock option and RSU programs to 100% vesting on the third anniversary of the grant under the PSU Program.
+(1A) The purpose of the 2013 one-time TSU grant was to address the drop in vesting LTI value and resulting long-term retention compensation gap during the two-year transition period that was created by the change from annual vesting under the existing stock option and RSU programs to 100% vesting on the third anniversary of the grant under the PSU Program.
+No TSUs have been issued subsequent to the onetime special grant of TSUs in June 2013.

-(2) All option-based awards in 2011 through 2013 were in the form of New Option grants.
+(2) All option-based awards are in the form of New Option grants.
 The fair values of the option-based awards shown were calculated by applying Black Scholes methodology to the total number of New Options granted to each NEO on each grant date.
+The key assumptions used in calculating the estimated fair value under the Black Scholes option pricing model are shown in the following table.